Dunganga0507/Image-Classifier-Using-Keras-and-TensorFlow-MNIST-Dataset/README.md

-# Image-Classifier-Using-Keras-and-TensorFlow-MNSIT-Dataset
+# Image-Classifier-Using-Keras-and-TensorFlow-MNIST-Dataset

-Image classifier of MNSIT Dataset using Keras and TensorFlow libraries of Python.
+Image classifier of MNIST Dataset using Keras and TensorFlow libraries of Python.